Dilant/BMETutorial/src/en/start/rail-concatenating.md

 ::: tip

-In order to prevent potential misuse, the start part won't include any content regarding single rails.
+In order to prevent potential misuse, the start section won't include any content regarding single rails.

 Due to the 20rad/s angular velocity cap on all of the objects in Ballex, vertical rails are not recommended.
 Vertical helixes are **highly** discouraged.